knative/serving/community/ROLES.md

 ## Role Summary

-Here is the set of roles we use within the Elafros community, the general responsibilities expected by individuals in each role, the requirements necessary to join or stay in a given role, and the concrete manifestation of the role in terms of permissions and privileges.
+Here is the set of roles we use within the Knative community, the general responsibilities expected by individuals in each role, the requirements necessary to join or stay in a given role, and the concrete manifestation of the role in terms of permissions and privileges.